califano-lab/NaRnEA/README.md

 ```

 ## NaRnEA Theory and Walkthroughs
-To learn more about using NaRnEA and the theory behind NaRnEA, check out the NaRnEA vignette.
+To learn more about using NaRnEA and the theory behind NaRnEA, check out the NaRnEA vignettes.
 ```{r}
 library(NaRnEA)
 browseVignettes(package = "NaRnEA")